Florida State Road 884: County Road 884 (Cape Coral and Fort Myers)

 County Road 884 begins in Cape Coral as Veterans Parkway, a limited-access highway, heading south from the intersection with SR 78 and then turning east, with an interchange at Del Prado Boulevard (County Road 867A).
 After crossing the Caloosahatchee River on the Midpoint Bridge into Fort Myers the highway, it is known as Colonial Boulevard, a controlled-access road.
 Following intersections with McGregor Boulevard (SR 867), and Summerlin Road (CR 869), it has an interchange at Cleveland Avenue (Tamiami Trail-U.S. Route 41), where it becomes State Road 884.

 State Road 884

 State Road 884 begins at the eastern end of the Tamiami Trail intersection, heading east through the southern end of Fort Myers.
-The route intersects State Road 739 (Metro Parkway) and passes by the Calusa Nature Center and Planetarium before interchanging with Interstate 75 west of Lehigh Acres.
+The route intersects State Road 739 (Metro Parkway) and passes by the Calusa Nature Center and Planetarium before coming to a continuous flow intersection with CR 865 (Ortiz Avenue/Six Mile Cypress Parkway).
+Just beyond CR 865, State Road 884 comes to a diverging diamond interchange with Interstate 75 west of Lehigh Acres.
 State Road 884 officially ends just east of I-75 at Dynasty Drive.